rakan7887/cv/README.md

       <div class="my-auto">
         <h2 class="mb-5">Interests</h2>
         <p>
-          I have a strong passion for Information Technology and continuously follow the latest trends in digital transformation.
-I enjoy developing small coding projects to improve my skills, and I participate in data analysis challenges.
-I also take online courses through Coursera and Udemy, and enjoy reading technical and management-related content.
-I engage in tech events and volunteer workshops to stay connected with the professional community.
+          I have a strong passion for IT and follow digital transformation trends...
         </p>
       </div>
     </section>